fybrik/airbyte-module/fybrik/README_mysql.md

    ```
     > _NOTE:_ See the note in [Reading a Dataset by a Fybrik Application](#reading-a-dataset-by-a-fybrik-application).

-1. Run the following commands to exceute a write command:
+1. Run the following commands to execute a write command:
    ```bash
    export ASSET_NAME=newdata
    export ENDPOINT_HOSTNAME=$(kubectl get fybrikapplication my-app-write -n fybrik-airbyte-sample -o "jsonpath={.status.assetStates.${ASSET_NAME}.endpoint.fybrik-arrow-flight.hostname}")